Are you thinking of living in Southend on Sea?

 Part-time work is especially popular.

-Due to the town’s influx of tourist in the summer months, there are always part-time roles.
+Due to the town’s influx of tourists in the summer months, there is always a plethora of part-time roles.

 Recent investment in the local London Southend Airport has also created an increased demand for roles in the air travel sector.